Residence: Rochester, NY and Jamestown, RI

 “I am passionate about getting young people involved in the sport at all levels.
 US Sailing has the opportunity to strengthen support of the sport at all levels continuing to strive for excellence and delivering quality programs.
 Partnering with the many organizations that support development is key to sustain a solid base and develop lifelong sailors.”

-A Q&A with Cory Sertl
+An Interview with Cory Sertl

 Many local sailing organizations do a great job of teaching the fundamentals to new sailors, but the next steps to further knowledge and opportunities to get out on the water are often challenging.
 Resources in communities can partner to provide programs and accessibility to boats and the water that will benefit clubs and community sailing centers with new members and new volunteers.